HBF+Europe: Post-production Support

 Requirements for submission

 Only complete and eligible applications will be taken into consideration.
-Please read the eligibility criteria carefully in Appendix 1 – eligibility criteria and regulations.
+Please carefully read Appendix 1 – Eligibility Criteria and Regulations.

 All applications for the HBF+Europe: Post-production Support scheme should be submitted by the application deadline.
 Applications should be submitted in digital form and through your IFFR online account.

-The application consists of four components: a completed application form, a completed eligibility form, a project dossier and a rough cut.
-The full project dossier and eligibility form can be uploaded as an attachment to the application form through your IFFR online account.
+As described in the Appendix 2 – Required Documentation, the application consists of four components: a completed application form, a completed eligibility form, a project dossier and a rough cut.
+The full project dossier and eligibility form should be uploaded as an attachment to the application form.
 Incomplete applications are not taken into consideration.
-Please check Appendix 2 – required documentation.

 -